resource-watch/slate/source/includes/api/_layer.md

 protected         |                                            If it's a protected layer (not is possible to delete if it's true)                                               |   Boolean |                                 true-false |       No env         |                                            Environment of the Layer.
 Set to 'production' by default                                               |   String |                                 Valid string |       No

-It is possible to create a layer that has a different `env` property to it's parent dataset.
+It is possible to create a layer that has a different `env` property to its parent dataset.

 > To create a layer, you have to do a POST request with the following body: